alainhaldi/dev-talesofcyber/docs/developement/improvements.md

 - Json File name only bs_component when dynamically generated.
 - Routing of menu points -> back to menu not homescreen
+- Include the cs-external-card directly in the external link page since only needed there

 ## Features